 Requires 3 hours

-Tucson the foodie city: Dine at any one of the many unique locally-owned restaurants in Downtown Tucson, Named by UNESCO in 2015 as International City of Gastronomy, the first in America!
+Tucson, The Foodie City Dine at any one of the many unique locally-owned restaurants in Downtown Tucson, named by UNESCO in 2015 as an International City of Gastronomy, the first in America!

 Experience year-round tours, community events, classes, and art exhibits, as well as the creative, seasonal menu of Café Botanica.
-Now celebrating 40 years of living beauty, The Tucson Botanical Gardens is a unique gem not to be missed.
+With decades of celebrating living beauty, The Tucson Botanical Gardens is a unique gem not to be missed.

 Shopping at Old Town Artisans, located in downtown Tucson’s El Presidio Historic District, houses, shops and galleries, contemporary and traditional art and fine crafts from a variety of local artists.